-aka Correlation ID
+aka Correlation ID or HttpContext.TraceIdentifier

 Ocelot supports a client sending a request ID in the form of a header.
-If set, Ocelot will use the requestId for logging as soon as it becomes available in the middleware pipeline.
-Ocelot will also forward the request ID with the specified header to the downstream service.
+If set, Ocelot will use the RequestId for logging as soon as it becomes available in the middleware pipeline.
+Ocelot will also forward the RequestId with the specified header to the downstream service.

-You can still get the ASP.NET Core request ID in the logs if you set IncludeScopes true in your logging config.
+You can still get the ASP.NET Core Request ID in the logs if you set IncludeScopes true in your logging config.